What is Havarti Cheese?

 Havarti Cheese Recipes

-Just as it accommodates spices and other flavors, Havarti’s creamy-smooth, tangy flavor complements a wide variety of foods.
+Just as it accommodates spices and other flavors, Havarti’s creamy-smooth, tangy flavor complements a wide variety of foods, and can be a versatile ingredient in various recipes and uses.
 You can shred it on a pizza instead of—or in addition to—mozzarella.
 It melts beautifully over burgers and in casseroles, and is fabulous in a Havarti grilled cheese.
 Its buttery richness is even perfect with fruits and in desserts.
 There’s simply no shortage of Havarti cheese recipes.
+Here are some of our favorite recipes for how to eat Havarti:

 Wine and Other Pairings